LexiFi/gen_js_api/TYPES.md

   be mutable (but conversions still create copies).
   Polymorphic fields are not yet supported.

   OCaml record values of this type are mapped to JS objects (one property per field).
-By default, property names are equal to OCaml labels, but this can be changed manually with a `[@js]` attribute.
+By default, property names are equal to the OCaml labels converted to camelCase, but this can be changed manually with a `[@js]` attribute.

   ```ocaml
   type myType = { x : int; y : int [@js "Y"]}
   ```

+  If one needs the JS labels to be capitalized (ie `CamelCase` instead of `camelCase`) this can be achieved by adding the `[@js.capitalize]` attribute to a record label or `[@@js.capitalize]` to the whole record type declaration.

 - Parametrized Type: